 Unless we’re addressing a particular client’s chart, all we can do is make informed generalizations; to try to say something that’s relevant to everyone living under the same sky… an exciting and demanding sky, right now, full of tumultuous transits.”
 Read more

 Jessica Murray is a professional astrologer with a fascinating personal history that involves writing, publishing, political activism and a command of semiotics.
-Semiotics is field of study, some would call it a science of sociological code-breaking, that involves reading the language of signs.
+Semiotics is a field of study, some would call it a science of sociological code-breaking, that involves reading the language of signs.

 The concept of semiotics is easier to grasp if you think of it as a system that attempts to understand how human beings create meaning from the manner in which reality displays itself, be that through events, words, images and objects.